DarinJoshua-dev/Max-Voice-Assistant/README.md

 # Max-Voice-Assistant
-MAX, your Personal and Virtual Voice Assistant is here to help you out (Use the keyword 'Max' to access your virtual assistant)
+MAX is your Personal and Virtual Voice Assistant is here to help you out (Use the keyword 'Max' to access your virtual assistant)

 * to search for information on the web -
 * to play songs, videos, etc